panzerdp/dmitripavlutin.com/content/posts/141-post-then-catch-diff/index.md

   });
 ```

-In the example above `catch(error)` would catch the request errors, and as well the manual validation of the list being non-empty.
+In the example above `.catch(error)` would catch the request errors, as well the emply list error.

+## 4. Conclusion

+The main difference between the forms `promise.then(success, error)` and `promise.then(success).catch(error)` is that in case if `success` callback returns a rejected promise, then only the second form is going to catch that rejection.